pettably/clocky/README.md

 Simple desk and gym timer made with a LilyGO T-Display-S3-Long on Esphome.

-I'm using an 18650 battery to power the display and I 3D printed a small enclosure for it all.
+I'm using an 18650 battery to power the display and I 3D printed a small enclosure for it all (STL File included) plus added a small USB C socket on the back which i soldered onto the VCC and GND terminals next to the USB C socket on the rear of the display.
+Just a note that the USB C socket will only work on chargers that aren't "smart" like power delivery.
+I use an old iPhone charging brick.

 # Functions